ra0sms/universal_control_console/README.md

 The device can control any type of antenna switches.
 It has 8 independent programmable outputs and also can control [my version of receiving antenna K9AY](https://github.com/ra0sms/K9AY_with_wifi).

+More information (in Russian, but Translate button still works) - https://ra0sms.com/ucc/

 ### [Schematic](KiCad/wired_console_k9ay/wired_console_k9ay.pdf)

 ### Outputs description